Long a subject of fascination, the Moon is probably the first thing every civilization really noticed in the sky.

 - If left undisturbed, footprints of NASA’s Apollo astronauts should remain unchanged on the Moon for at least a million years

 - We’ll probably be going back to the Moon soon now, but it will likely be private companies like SpaceX and Virgin Galactic that will go there, as opposed to government-run space agencies (supposedly to visit the Coca-Cola/AT&T Wireless crater on the edge of the Ford Trucks mountain range ; )

 Viewing it in the sky:

 Seeing the moon in the day or evening sky isn’t too hard, unless you’re looking for a slim crescent before dusk or just after dawn.
 You can find this and different phases using software like Starry Night, aps like Star Walk, or monthly charts in magazines like Sky News.
 Meanwhile, here’s a really good basic map of the moon, with seas, major craters, and NASA landing sites labelled.

 Just to set the record straight on this: our Sun is a star.
 And stars are all objects more-or-less like our sun.

-Stars are huge (100s of thousands to millions of km+ in diameter) balls of mostly hydrogen and helium “burning” for hundreds of millions to billions of years via nuclear reactions.
+Stars are huge (hundreds of thousands to millions of km+ in diameter) balls of mostly hydrogen and helium “burning” for hundreds of millions to billions of years via nuclear reactions.
 (If a star was just a lump of material combusting like a log in a fire, it would only burn for a few million years at most.)

 Depending on the temperature at which they burn, stars can be red, orange, yellow, white, or blue (a red star is least hot, a blue star is super-hot) and range in size from dwarfs about the size of Jupiter to hyper-giants the diameter of Saturn’s orbit around our star.